eDNA Analysis

 Freshwater Pearl Mussel

 Freshwater pearl mussels are present in water throughout the year; however, activity levels drop off over winter.
-In the summer months, individuals are feeding and reproducing which allows a much greater chance of detecting DNA from the water.
+During summer months, individuals are readily feeding and reproduction occurs within this period, greatly increasing the chances of detecting eDNA in the waterbody.
+This period is also best to avoid the high water flows of winter months.

 FAQs